 An experienced realtor knows the local market like the back of their hand.
 They know how to find that middle ground between appealing to buyers and getting the most out of your home sale.

 There are several factors that go into pricing a home for sale.
-The location, home size, condition, and upgrades are just some of the crucial elements to formulating a realistic asking price.
+The location, home size, condition, and upgrades are just some of the crucial elements in formulating a realistic asking price.
 An experienced realtor takes these factors into consideration, along with recent comparable sales and of course, your real estate objectives.

 A realtor makes sure that a home is priced objectively.
 Since selling a home is an emotional process, setting a price that’s based on what you think your home is worth is understandable.
 However, this could lead to longer days on the market and a lack of offers.
 A real estate agent comes up with a competitive price that makes sense for your area and current market conditions.